MCP Troubleshooting & Best Practices

 - Adjust

-timeoutbased on network and service performance. - For http type, ensure proxy and load balancer are friendly to SSE/streaming responses.
+timeoutbased on network and service performance. - For http type, ensure your proxy and load balancer are friendly to SSE/streaming responses.

 - For local development servers, leverage automatic restart triggered by build artifact changes to speed up debugging iterations.